AlessioMigotti/Project-1/README.md

 Your feedback is greatly appreciated and will help to improve future projects.

-The website was designed and developed using Bootstrap, a popular front-end framework developed and maintained by Twitter.
-Bootstrap provides a set of pre-designed CSS and JavaScript components that can be easily integrated into a website, which makes it easy to create a website that looks great on desktop and mobile devices.
-The website was also designed to be responsive and mobile-first, which means that it automatically adjusts the layout of a website to fit different screen sizes.Stack Overflow, an online community of developers that provides answers to programming questions, was also used as a resource for troubleshooting and solving development problems.

-The website's design is based on a clean, modern aesthetic.
-The layout is simple and easy to navigate, with clear headings and sections that make it easy for users to find the information they need.
-The colour scheme is primarily black and white, with the occasional use of accent colours to highlight important elements.

   ## **Colour palette**
   This is the color palette i used.
 It was made with <a href="https://coolors.co/">Coolors</a>():

   ![Alt text](/assets/images/colorpalette.webp)
 <br>

   ## **Text contrast**
   I checked the colour contrast on Adobe color <a href="https://color.adobe.com/create/color-contrast-analyzerhttps:/">Adobe color contrast</a>:
 <details open>